script-fu/script-fu.github.io/_posts/2023-04-23-ImageParasites.md

 This plug-in prints out a list of all open images and any attached parasites.

-The plug-in should appear in the Image menu.
+The plug-in should appear in the Image/Tag menu.

 To download [**image-parasites.scm**](https://raw.githubusercontent.com/script-fu/script-fu.github.io/main/plug-ins/image-parasites/image-parasites.scm)
 ...follow the link, right click the page, Save as image-parasites.scm, in a folder called image-parasites, in a GIMP plug-ins location.
 In Linux, set the file to be executable.